Classes and Lectures

 Workshops

-Free Motion on a Domestic Machine (3-6 hour workshop)
+Introduction to Free Motion on a Domestic Machine (3 hour workshop)

-Learn to quilt designs without the need for a longarm machine.
-Practice techniques such as stippling, feathers, and creating your own free-motion patterns.
+Learn to quilt creative designs without the need for a longarm machine.
+Explore the fundamentals of free-motion quilting, including practice exercise to help you build muscle memory in preparation to do free-motion.
+Practice techniques such as stippling, loop-de-loops, and geometric patterns.
+Gain confidence learning to control the fabric’s movement under the needle to create smooth, even stitches and consistent designs.
 Leave with the skills to confidently tackle free-motion domestic machine quilting projects on your own.
 Appropriate for beginning and experienced quilters alike!
-Please bring a small project (12.5 x 12.5”- 30x40”) whose quilt sandwich is already basted and ready for quilting.
+Appropriate for beginning and experienced quilters alike!
+Please bring a small project (12.5 x 12.5”- 30” x 40”) where the quilt sandwich is already basted and ready for quilting.

 Got an extra block or two left over from another project?
 Don’t get rid of it!